openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ### Tech Preview -> GA

-N/A. This feature is for Dev Preview, until decided for GA.
+N/A. This feature is for Tech Preview, until decided for GA.

 ### Removing a deprecated feature